TermySequence/v8-linux/v8/gn/docs/reference.md

   System libraries
       Values not containing '/' will be treated as system library names.
-These will be passed unmodified to the linker and prefixed with the "lib_prefix" attribute of the linker tool.
+These will be passed unmodified to the linker and prefixed with the "lib_switch" attribute of the linker tool.
 Generally you would set the "lib_dirs" so the given library is found.
-Your BUILD.gn file should not specify the switch (like "-l"): this will be encoded in the "lib_prefix" of the tool.
+Your BUILD.gn file should not specify the switch (like "-l"): this will be encoded in the "lib_switch" of the tool.

   Apple frameworks
-      System libraries ending in ".framework" will be special-cased: the switch "-framework" will be prepended instead of the lib_prefix, and the ".framework" suffix will be trimmed.
+      System libraries ending in ".framework" will be special-cased: the switch "-framework" will be prepended instead of the lib_switch, and the ".framework" suffix will be trimmed.
 This is to support the way Mac links framework dependencies.
 ```